zakelawen/d--rag/README.md

 Create conda environment using the provided environment.yml

-See the Jupyter notebooks for detailed implementation of our method and baseline experiments.
+See the Jupyter notebooks for detailed implementation.